Geoff Chappell, Software Analyst

 If the given profile source is not supported, the function declares success but the interval is reported as zero.

 The NtQueryIntervalProfile function and its alias ZwQueryIntervalProfile are exported by name from NTDLL in version 3.10 and higher.
-In kernel mode, where ZwQueryIntervalProfile is a stub and NtQueryIntervalProfile is the implementation, neither is exported.
+In kernel mode, where ZwQueryIntervalProfile is a stub and NtQueryIntervalProfile is the implementation, neither is exported until the 1607 release of Windows exports the stub.

 Neither NtQueryIntervalProfile nor its alias is documented.
-As ZwQueryIntervalProfile, it is declared in the ZWAPI.H file in the Windows Driver Kit (WDK) for Windows 10.
+As ZwQueryIntervalProfile, it is declared in the ZWAPI.H file from the Enterprise edition of the Windows Driver Kit (WDK) for the 1511 release of Windows 10.

 If executing for a user-mode request, which looks to be necessary given that the function is not exported in kernel mode and is not called internally, the variable at Interval must start in user-mode address space and be writable.
 Failure at this defence is failure for the function, typically showing as a return of STATUS_ACCESS_VIOLATION.
 If writing to the variable for a successful return causes an exception, the function still returns STATUS_SUCCESS.